SsebowaDisan/DLMwithoutCode/README.md

 In the words of Stephen Hawking:
 > Science is beautiful when it makes simple explanations of phenomena or connections between different observations.
 Examples include the double helix in biology and the fundamental equations of physics.

-# Updates

-### DLTGUI Version 1.0.9
-- Bug Fixes (There was a problem about showing heatmap  for Cuda >= 10.0, fixed).

-### DLTGUI Version 1.0.8

-* Bug fixes.

-### DLTGUI Version 1.0.7

-* Many bugs have been solved.

-* You will be able to Fine-Tuning your model.
-In this way, you can easily increase the success rate of the model.

-* You will be able to see which parts your model focuses on while classifying images (Class activation map, heat map - heatmap - available for MobileNetV2 only)

-### DLTGUI Version 1.0.1:
-* Now you can use InceptionV3, VGG16, VGG19 and NASNetMobile models.
-[Image Classification]

 # Getting started
 ### Prerequisites